vuejs/docs/src/guide/essentials/template-syntax.md

 In Vue templates, JavaScript expressions can be used in the following positions:

-- Inside text interpolations (mustaches)
+- Inside text interpolations (Mustache)
 - In the attribute value of any Vue directives (special attributes that start with `v-`)

 ### Expressions Only